yangshun/tech-interview-handbook/contents/interview-formats-top-companies.md

 :::info

-With COVID around, many companies are doing remote interviews even for the onsite rounds, so the instructions will differ.
+Due to COVID travel restrictions, many companies hold interviews remotely even for the onsite rounds, so the instructions might differ.

 :::